sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 Hello, World

-...this is a sign things went well and we can start configuring the Big-IPs to responsibly fulfill our part of the shared responsibility security model: https://aws.amazon.com/compliance/shared-responsibility-model/
+...this is a sign that things went well and we can start configuring the Big-IPs to responsibly fulfill our part of the shared responsibility security model: https://aws.amazon.com/compliance/shared-responsibility-model/

 .. image:: https://d0.awsstatic.com/security-center/NewSharedResponsibilityModel.png

 Task 4 - Configuration Utility (Web UI) access
 ----------------------------------------------

 1. Identify the management IP address of each of the three BigIP instances that we created.
-By deafult, F5 cloud instances are locked down to ssh key acces only.
+By defaultt, F5 cloud instances are locked down to ssh key access only.
 Let's create an admin password so we can login via the configuration utility (web ui).
-Assumming you are user01 and the management IP address of your F5 instance is 54.165.15.2.
+Assuming you are user01 and the management IP address of your F5 instance is 54.165.15.2.

 .. code-block:: bash

    ssh -i ./MyKeyPair-user01@f5.io.pem admin@54.165.15.2

-#.
-Create an admin password.
+2. Create an admin password.

 .. code-block:: bash

    modify auth user admin password mylabpass

-#.
-Complete the step above for *all three* Big-IP instances:
+3. Complete the step above for *all three* Big-IP instances:

    - Big-IP2: ha-user01f5io-vpc-74c7a70d
        MGMT IP:	34.194.27.11

    - BIG-IP Autoscale Instance: waf-user01f5io
        MGMT IP:	54.165.15.2

    - Big-IP1: ha-user01f5io-vpc-74c7a70d
        MGMT IP:	34.230.189.240

 Task 5 - Deploy the Service Discovery iApp on a BigIP Cluster across two Availability Zones